 I would suggest renaming the API as Pay by Loan which is more precise than Pay Later.
 Moreover, some actors may propose a Pay later service without any loan subscription.

+Response: we should keep the known terminology “PayLater” used everywhere.

 I would welcome a hierarchy of all foreseen resources.
 For instance I understand that a consentStatus is a subresource of the consent.

+Response: agree, but this is part of the implementation, the business justification aims to provide the description of the API resources only.

 By the way, the consent resource seems to be not explicit enough.
 I guess it is a paymentConsent but a clarification would be nice.

+Response: The consent is not given for a payment, but for the acceptance by the customer to allow the merchant to contact the customer’s banks to propose a loan (with maximum amount, purpose for the loan, maybe even the list of banks authorised to contact, merchant specific only or merchant’s whole consortium consent)

 Another clarification would be on multiplicity of resources.
 For instance, after a LoanOfferRequest, is the response embedding one or more loanDetails sets?

+Response: yes – multiple responses may be coming from multiple banks if selected by the customer or one bank may provide multiple offers (different number of instalments, different durations of the loan)

 What is the purpose of a void Loan?
 I guess its only purpose is a pretty landing of the whole process but this should be clarified.

+Response: the void is to cancel a PayLater request to the bank when the loan is not confirmed by the customer within the agreed time.
+Additionally, not illustrated on the flow, we have also foreseen the possibility for a refund (in case of partial returns of the goods – but excluding any payments flow here).
+This will be further detailed in the design of the resources

 From Payments SEG:

 From my end the question would be if submitters envisage a new ISO 20022 (set of) message(s) for a pay later type of flow – or do they intend to re-use the data model from existing ISO 20022 messages?

+Response: the PayLater resources are modelled reusing the existing ISO 20022 message definitions and components as much as possible to ensure full interoperability.
+There has currently been no consideration to create equivalent ISO 20022 messages, as the group was focused on the implementation for merchant websites.
+The API resources and the components they contain defined for the PayLater could be largely reused to develop equivalent ISO 20022 messages.

 Since the loan confirmation flow is set before payment initiation, I am interested to understand which messages are being proposed for this part.

+Response: the payment initiation itself is outside of the scope of the PayLater API resources (see previous answer), however the Payment Loan request will provide the required elements to initiation a payment to credit the merchant.

 Do we agree that for ISO 20022 API registration, we register messages that may not be ISO 20022 linked or compliant?

+Response: Registering ISO 20022 API, we do not register ISO 20022 message definitions.
+However, all components within the ISO 20022 API resources will be fully ISO 20022 compliant and may be reused as such in ISO 20022 message definitions.

 From Norwegian banking community: